-We, at Roots Analysis, have been trying to understand the extent of the impact that the virus is likely to have on the pharmaceutical industry.
+We, at Roots Analysis, have been trying to understand the extent of the impact that the virus is likely to have on the pharmaceutical contract manufacturing market.
 One of the areas that has been deeply impacted by COVID-19 is clinical research.
 A number of pharmaceutical companies have halted clinic studies in recent days.

 In order to minimize the impact of the COVID-19 on clinical trials, the US FDA has urged pharmaceutical companies to switch to virtual clinical trials.